What Is Consumer Buying Behavior?

 What are the major factors that influence consumer buyer behavior?

-A variety of factors go into the consumer buyer behavior process, but here we offer just a few.
+A variety of factors go into the consumer buyer behavior process, including cultural, social, personal, and psychological factors.
 Taken separately, they may not result in a purchase.
 When put together in any number of combinations, the likelihood increases that someone will connect with a brand and make a purchase.
-Four factors influencing consumer buying behavior are:
+Let’s take a closer look at each of these factors.

 - Cultural Factors - Culture is not always defined by a person's nationality.
 It can also be defined by their associations, their religious beliefs or even their location.